nathanl/dead_lift/README.md

 ## Correct behavior: controller-rendered page

 - Visit `localhost:4000`.
 This page is controller-rendered.
 - Click some of the anchor tags (city names).
-In all three browsers, this does not trigger requests to the server.
+In all three browsers, this *navigates within the page without triggering requests to the server*.

 ## Incorrect behavior: LV-rendered page